 With your eyes skyward, you find yourself slowly turning around gazing up into the distant canopies of this trio of giant swamp gums.
 I had already used up all my words for astonishment on earlier trees.
 All I could do was look in silent awe.
-You can try taking a picture or a video, but they don’t do them justice.
-Neither convey the insignificance you feel standing alongside one of these towering giants.

 Stands of trees are covered in carpets of bright green moss.
 Scallop shaped lichens grow on tree trunks.
 You cross small streams on curving, tree fern lined walkways.
 The bright red chests of scarlet robins punctuate the green of the leaves.

-Lady Barron Falls don’t disappoint.
+And for our winter walk, Lady Barron Falls don’t disappoint.
 It’s quiet enough in the forest that you can hear them from some way off.
 Their water tumbles over several levels of terraced rock.
 It is a worthy end to the three falls trail.

 From the falls it is a short walk to the biggest challenge of the two and half hour trek.
 Just as your legs might be growing weary, you have a 239 step wooden staircase to negotiate.
 There are benches every few flights.
 While I’m sure they are there for you to stop and admire the view, for some they will be a welcome chance to get your heart rate down.

 We had endured light drizzle throughout our walk.
 As we made it to top of the staircase there was finally a silver lining to the wet weather.
 A rainbow arched its way into the valley we had walked out of.
 It was the perfect way to end a walk through this beautiful place.

 Lake Dobson Walks